Impact of COVID-19 on HDR Candidates

 Higher Degree Research candidates are entitled to 4 weeks annual leave each year (or pro-rata in the year that they commence).
 There are no semester breaks for research students.
 The 4 weeks annual leave is not accruable and must be taken within the year.

 If you are a Macquarie University scholarship recipient and would like to take a holiday outside the December/January period, you will need to let the HDR Office know by completing a Scholarship Leave Request form.
 However, whether or not you are a scholarship holder, you must discuss your leave timing and arrangements in advance with the Principal Supervisor.
 Annual leave arrangements should not interfere with research program plans.

-If you wish to take leave in excess of eight weeks, you must apply for Leave of Absence which will be approved at the discretion of the Faculty and the Higher Degree Research Committee.
+If you wish to take leave in excess of eight weeks, you must apply for Leave of Absence for PhD/MPhil and Leave for Absence for MRes Y2 which will be approved at the discretion of the Faculty and the Higher Degree Research Committee.
 Leave of Absence is generally approved under exceptional circumstances.
 International candidates need to be aware that normal Leave of Absence requests are generally not allowed under student visa conditions.